Saline Memorial Hospital focused on improving communication, education and daily reporting to reduce readmissions.

 Model Type: IHI Transforming Care at the Bedside

-Saline Memorial Hospital (SMH) has been a part of the Arkansas Hospital Association Hospital Engagement Network (HEN) since its inception in 2012.
-Although our hospital’s multidisciplinary team has grown and changed over the years, we pride ourselves on working together to make a difference in the safety of our patients and community.
+Saline Memorial Hospital (SMH) has been a part of the Arkansas Hospital Association Hospital Engagement Network (HEN) since the network’s inception in 2012.
+Although our hospital’s multidisciplinary team has grown and changed over the years, we pride ourselves on working together to improve the safety of our patients and community.
 When the HEN presented readmissions as one of its quality improvement initiatives, it was an area we hadn’t thought about or believed we could make an impact.
 Although we didn’t think readmissions was a problem, we asked our IT department to create and send a report each morning, showing the number of readmissions from the day before.
 That’s when our eyes were opened!
 When we first started collecting readmissions data, the numbers seemed overwhelming and too big to overcome.
-But we remembered the story about “how to eat an elephant… just one bite at a time” and that’s what we did.
+But we remembered the story about “how to eat an elephant … just one bite at a time” and that’s how we proceeded for this initiative.